 4242 S. Tamiami Trail, Sarasota, (941) 923-5919

-I doubt I could find Uzbekistan on a blank map, but, thanks to Chayhana Vostok, which opened in Sarasota last year, I am learning a lot about Uzbek cuisine.
+We doubt we could find Uzbekistan on a blank map, but, thanks to Chayhana Vostok, we are learning a lot about Uzbek cuisine.
 Uzbekistan sits between Kazakhstan, Turkmenistan, Kyrgyzstan, Tajikistan and Afghanistan, and its food blends the flavors of central Asia with elements borrowed from nearby China and Russia, which dominated the nation for decades.
 That means you’ll find shashlik (basically a shish kebab, $13-$17), a lamb pilaf ($14) and shurpa (a hearty lamb soup, $10), alongside Russian mainstays like pelmeni (dumplings served with sour cream, $10), herring ($9) and borscht ($7).
-In my ongoing education, my favorite so far has been the manty ($15): delicate dumplings stuffed with chopped lamb, sprinkled with herbs and served with sour cream.
+In our ongoing education, our favorite so far has been the manty ($15): delicate dumplings stuffed with chopped lamb, sprinkled with herbs and served with sour cream.
 The grilled meats in the shashlik are also toothsome, particularly the lamb, which is a Chayhana Vostok specialty.
 A cheburek ($5), a swath of dough filled with meat and spices and then fried, makes for an excellent start to any meal.

 760 Broadway St., Longboat Key, (941) 383-2391, marvistadining.com